jake-44/Research/README.md

 ## 2023-03-28 - Raspberry Robin <a name="rasp"></a>
-read through the Raspberry Robin section within the Red Canary Threat Detection Report for 2023 and identify the code name used for the DLL file associated with the malware.
+Reading through the Raspberry Robin section within the Red Canary Threat Detection Report for 2023 and identify the code name used for the DLL file associated with the malware.
 The DLL known as “Roshtyak” is downloaded from the internet using msiexec, following successful execution, and is normally found randomly named in a randomly named directory in the following file path:

 C:\ProgramData\<randomly-named subdirectory>